wp-plugins/easy-ads-lite/readme.txt

 AdSense dumped you?
 Don't be heartbroken; there are other fish in the sea.
 You may find happiness with [BidVertiser](http://www.bidvertiser.com/bdv/bidvertiser/bdv_ref_publisher.dbm?Ref_Option=pub&Ref_PID=229404 "A fine ad provider"), Chitika or Clicksor.
 Use *Easy Ads*, and you may get lucky!

-Note that this plugin requires PHPv5.0+.
-If it does not work on your web host, please consider [Easy AdSense](http://wordpress.org/extend/plugins/easy-adsense-lite/ "Freely available from this directory") or [Easy AdSense Pro](http://buy.thulasidas.com/easy-adsense "The Pro version of the most popular plugin to insert AdSense on your blog for $4.95").
+Note that this plugin requires PHPv5.3+.
+If it does not work on your web host, please consider [Easy AdSense Lite](http://wordpress.org/extend/plugins/easy-adsense-lite/ "Freely available from this directory") or [Easy AdSense Pro](http://buy.thulasidas.com/easy-adsense "The Pro version of the most popular plugin to insert AdSense on your blog for $7.95").

 = Features =